 The ultimate in government coercion is socialism.
 Under socialist central planning the socialist planning board lacks a price system for land or capital goods.
 As even socialists like Robert Heilbroner now admit, the socialist planning board therefore has no way to calculate prices or costs or to invest capital so that the latticework of production meshes and clears.
 The current Soviet experience, where a bumper wheat harvest somehow cannot find its way to retail stores, is an instructive example of the impossibility of operating a complex, modern economy in the absence of a free market.
 There was neither incentive nor means of calculating prices and costs for hopper cars to get to the wheat, for the flour mills to receive and process it, and so on down through the large number of stages needed to reach the ultimate consumer in Moscow or Sverdlovsk.
 The investment in wheat is almost totally wasted.

 Market socialism is, in fact, a contradiction in terms.
 The fashionable discussion of market socialism often overlooks one crucial aspect of the market.
 When two goods are indeed exchanged, what is really exchanged is the property titles in those goods.
 When I buy a newspaper for fifty cents, the seller and I are exchanging property titles: I yield the ownership of the fifty cents and grant it to the news dealer, and he yields the ownership of the newspaper to me.
-The exact same process occurs as in buying a house, except that in the case of the newspaper, matters are much more informal, and we can all avoid the intricate process of deeds, notarized contracts, agents, attorneys, mortgage brokers, and so on.
+The exact same process occurs as in buying a house, except that in the case of the newspaper, matters are much more informal, and we can all avoid the intricate process of deeds, notarised contracts, agents, attorneys, mortgage brokers, and so on.
 But the economic nature of the two transactions remains the same.

 This means that the key to the existence and flourishing of the free market is a society in which the rights and titles of private property are respected, defended, and kept secure.
 The key to socialism, on the other hand, is government ownership of the means of production, land, and capital goods.
 Thus, there can be no market in land or capital goods worthy of the name.

 Some critics of the free-market argue that property rights are in conflict with “human” rights.
-But the critics fail to realize that in a free-market system, every person has a property right over his own person and his own labor, and that he can make free contracts for those services.
+But the critics fail to realise that in a free-market system, every person has a property right over his own person and his own labour, and that he can make free contracts for those services.
 Slavery violates the basic property right of the slave over his own body and person, a right that is the groundwork for any person’s property rights over nonhuman material objects.
 What’s more, all rights are human rights, whether it is everyone’s right to free speech or one individual’s property rights in his own home.

 A common charge against the free-market society is that it institutes “the law of the jungle,” of “dog eat dog,” that it spurns human cooperation for competition, and that it exalts material success as opposed to spiritual values, philosophy, or leisure activities.
 On the contrary, the jungle is precisely a society of coercion, theft, and parasitism, a society that demolishes lives and living standards.
 The peaceful market competition of producers and suppliers is a profoundly cooperative process in which everyone benefits, and where everyone’s living standard flourishes (compared to what it would be in an unfree society).
 And the undoubted material success of free societies provides the general affluence that permits us to enjoy an enormous amount of leisure as compared to other societies, and to pursue matters of the spirit.
 It is the coercive countries with little or no market activity, notably under communism, where the grind of daily existence not only impoverishes people materially, but deadens their spirit.